HYDROCARBON MAPPING COMPANY

 THIS IS CLOUDS OF GAS IN SPACE DETECTED BY SENSORS ON SATELLITES.

 COLOR CODE DESCRIPTION FOR HYDROCARBON MAPS

 Generally speaking, the color-coding is set to indicate oil and gas on the maps.
-Red indicates oil, orange indicates oil and gas, yellow indicates gas, blue indicates hydrocarbons that are non-commercial, green indicates low level hydrocarbons and background aerial indicates that no oil and gas is in place at that location.
+Brown indicates oil, dark/orange indicates oil and gas, yellow indicates gas, blue indicates hydrocarbons that are non-commercial, green indicates low level hydrocarbons and background aerial indicates that no oil and gas is in place at that location.
 The color-coding at specific locations changes somewhat as specific locations have varying conditions and indicators of hydrocarbons.

 As you know, an oil and gas reservoir is a real situation that contains varying amounts of fluid and gas.
 The fluids in a reservoir are usually oil and water.
 The gas is usually dry or wet or in-between.
 Sometimes the fluids are made up of connate water or connate gas.
 In addition to this the reservoir exists under varying degrees of pressure.
 The pressure is what makes a commercial reservoir or not.
 Pressure in the reservoir influences hydrocarbon survey maps.
 In addition, producing reservoirs are either water drive or a gas drive as to the mechanism that influences the production.
 All of this results in color variations.